meteorhacks/npm/README.md

 }
 ~~~

-> You must need to define absolute version number of the npm module
+> You must define an absolute version number for the npm module

 If you need to install an npm module from a specific commit, use the syntax: